 Almost every Windows user has used the Snipping Tool at least once, and it is the most popular way to take a screenshot.
-Nevertheless, it is worthwhile to look into what this app offers in Windows 10.
+Nevertheless, it is worth looking into what this app offers in Windows 10.

-To find the app, you need to access the menu button and then search for it.
+To find the app, you need to access the menu button and search for it.